kanjieater/SubPlz/readme.md

 4. Split files should be `./<name>/<name>_splitted/`.If you have the full audiobook as a m4b, you can split it into chapters using `./split.sh "<full folder path>"`. eg `./split.sh "/mnt/d/Editing/Audiobooks/かがみの孤城/"`
 5. Single media file should be in `./<name>/<name>.m4b`.
 If you have the split audiobook as m4b,mp3, or mp4's you can run `./combine.sh "<full folder path>"`, eg `./combine.sh "/mnt/d/Editing/Audiobooks/ｍｅｄｉｕｍ霊媒探偵城塚翡翠"`
-6. If you have the `script.txt` and `./<name>/<name>_splitted/`, you can now run the GPU intense, time intense, and occasionally CPU intense script part. `./split_run.sh "<full folder path>"` eg `./split_run.sh "/mnt/d/Editing/Audiobooks/かがみの孤城/"`.
+6. If you have the `script.txt` and `./<name>/<name>_splitted/`, you can now run the GPU intense, time intense, and occasionally CPU intense script part. `./run.sh "<full folder path>"` eg `./run.sh "/mnt/d/Editing/Audiobooks/かがみの孤城/"`.
 This runs each split file individually to get a word level transcript.
 It then creates a sub format that can be matched to the `script.txt`.
 Each word level subtitle is combined into a phrase level, and your result should be a `<name>.srt` file that can be watched with `mpv`, showing audio in time with the full book as a subtitle.
 From there use a texthooker and enjoy.

 # Single File

 You can also run for a single file.
 Beware if it's over 1GB/19hr you need as much as 23GB of RAM available.
+You need two copies of your file.
+One in "<full folder path>" and one in `<full folder path>/splitted_<name>`, as described in the How to Use section
 `./run.sh "<full folder path>"` eg `./run.sh "$(wslpath -a "D:\Editing\Audiobooks\かがみの孤城\\")"`

 # Get a single transcript from split files
-`./split_run.sh "/mnt/d/Editing/Audiobooks/かがみの孤城/"`
+`./run.sh "/mnt/d/Editing/Audiobooks/かがみの孤城/"`

 # Split m4b by chapter
 `./split.sh "/mnt/d/Editing/Audiobooks/かがみの孤城/"`